haxwithaxe/ntfyr/README.md

   -s SERVER, --server SERVER           The server to send the notification to.
 Defaults to https://ntfy.sh.
   -u USER, --user USER                 The user to authenticate to the server with.
   -p PASSWORD, --password PASSWORD     The password to authenticate to the server with.
+  -o TOKEN, --token TOKEN              The token to authenticate to the server with.
-  -c CONFIG, --config CONFIG           The configuration file with default values.
-The values specified as arguments override the values in this file.
+  -c CONFIG [CONFIG ...], --config CONFIG [CONFIG ...]
+One or more configuration files with default values.
+The values in each file are merged onto the file after it (left to right) if more than one file is given.
+The values specified as arguments override the values in these files.
   -m MESSAGE, --message MESSAGE        The body of the message to send.
 The default (or if "-"is given) is to read from stdin.
   --timestamp                          Add a timestamp to the message.
 If this argument is given without a value '%Y-%m-%d %H:%M:%S %Z' is used as the timestamp format.
 If the strig `%message` is in the format string it is replaced with the message after the timestamp is formatted.
   -h, --help                           Show this help message and exit.